 Application Dates and Deadlines

-The deadline to complete your application is February 15.
-Please note that entrance to the M.P.P. program is highly competitive.
+The deadline to complete your application is March 1, including submission of all supporting documents.
+Please note: Entrance to the M.P.P. program is highly competitive.
 It is in the applicant's interest to apply as early as possible.
 Applications are reviewed on a rolling basis so that the earlier a file is complete, the sooner the applicant may expect to receive an answer.